cogentcore/core/README.md

 ### TODO

-* something not quite right with BBoxes.
+* scroll needs to go further when there is another scrollbar.. not sure why though.
 * window needs a "focus vp" for popup viewports that grab focus

 * native UnmarshalXML is not going to be flexible enough to support effective